lucidrains/flamingo-pytorch/README.md

 Then you insert the `GatedCrossAttentionBlock` at different intervals in your giant language model.
 Your text would then attend to the perceived media from above

+The recommended way to derive the `media_locations` boolean tensor would be to allocate a special token id to the media, and then, at the start of your large language model, do `media_locations = text_id == media_token_id`

 ```python
 import torch